 What is gluten and what are gluten-free snacks?

 Gluten is the name for the types of proteins commonly found in wheat, barley and rye.1

-Fortunately for those who do need to be careful of their gluten intake or avoid it completely, a wide range of free from foods are available to help you filter out the gluten when shopping.
+Fortunately for those who do need to be careful about their gluten intake or avoid it completely, a wide range of free-from foods are available to help you filter out gluten when shopping.

 No snack stash is complete without crackers.

 Pop on a bit of hummus, avocado, whatever you’ve got lurking in the fridge or cupboards!